Singularity-tutorial/Singularity-tutorial.github.io/README.md

 Using the exec command, we can run commands within the container from the host system.

 ```
-$ singularity exec lolcow.img cowsay 'How did you get out of the container?'
+$ singularity exec lolcow.simg cowsay 'How did you get out of the container?'
  _______________________________________
 < How did you get out of the container? >
  ---------------------------------------